BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/13_3_Setting_Up_a_Channel.md

 }
 ```

-Since we still do not have 6 confirmations we do not have a balance,  after 6 confirmations we should see balance available:
+Since we still do not have 6 confirmations we do not have balance available,  after 6 confirmations we should see balance:

 ```
 $ lightning-cli --network=testnet listfunds